Doubly Robust Weighted Regression for Causal Inference under Confounder Missingness: The MI-WOLS estimator and its balancing property

 ensuring that the weighted pseudo-population satisfies independence between treatment and covariates. \citet{schulz2021doubly} later demonstrated that this property extends to continuous treatments under an analogous identity involving the generalized propensity score.

 Under the missing indicator approach, where $H = (V, R)$ is the augmented covariate vector, the corresponding balancing condition naturally extends to hold with respect to $H$ as:

-This ensures that in the weighted pseudo-population, $(V, R)$ is independent of $Z$, even when some components of $V$ are unobserved in the data.
-We restate the balancing property formally as below: {\bf Theorem 3.1 (Balancing property under missing indicator approach).} \emph{ Suppose that the missingness-strongly-ignorable treatment assignment (mSITA) assumption holds, together with either the Conditionally Independent Treatment (CIT) assumption or the Conditionally Independent Outcome (CIO) assumption.
-If either (i) the treatment model $P(Z=1 \mid H)$ or (ii) the outcome model $E(Y\mid Z, H)$ is correctly specified, then the MI-WOLS estimator obtained by solving \eqref{eq:WOLS} is consistent for the blip parameter $\psi$ provided that the weight function satisfies the balancing condition \eqref{eq:balance-missing}. } The proof follows the arguments of \citet{wallace2015doubly} and \citet{schulz2021doubly}, with additional conditioning on $(X, R)$ and decomposition of the pseudo-population density under the missing-indicator representation.
-Because these derivations are algebraically lengthy, complete details are provided in Section 3 of the Supplementary Materials.
+This condition ensures that after weighting, treatment assignment is independent of observed covariates (including missingness indicators), mimicking a randomized experiment.
+We restate the balancing property formally as below:\\

+{\bf Theorem 3.1 (Balancing property under missing indicator approach).} \emph{ Suppose that the missingness-strongly-ignorable treatment assignment (mSITA) assumption holds, together with either the Conditionally Independent Treatment (CIT) assumption or the Conditionally Independent Outcome (CIO) assumption.
+If either (i) the treatment model $P(Z=1 \mid H)$ or (ii) the outcome model $E(Y\mid Z, H)$ is correctly specified, then the MI-WOLS estimator obtained by solving \eqref{eq:WOLS} is consistent for the blip parameter $\psi$ provided that the weight function satisfies the balancing condition \eqref{eq:balance-missing}. } \\

+The proof follows the arguments of \citet{wallace2015doubly} and \citet{schulz2021doubly}, with additional conditioning on $(X, R)$ and decomposition of the pseudo-population density under the missing-indicator representation.
+Because these derivations are algebraically lengthy, complete details are provided in Section S3 of the Supplementary Materials.